GustavoSabel/tic-tac-toe/README.md

           "_ _ 1",
           "_ 1 2",
           "_ _ 1"
-      ], // Return in this format to be easier to visualize the request "winners": ["1", "1", "2"] // Players that already win one match }
+      ], // Return in this format to be easier to view "winners": ["1", "1", "2"] // Players that already win one match }
   ```